honeysol/mobx-library/packages/mobx-react-class-component/README.md

 In addition to this, mobx-react-class-comoponent can replace useEffect intuitively and smartly, as well as suppress re-rendering (Virtual DOM generation) due to changes in props during the `shouldComopnentUpdate` phase.
 You also have more control over the re-rendering conditions for each props field.

 However, this library does not support the hook API.
-When using the hook API, we recommend the official MobX [mobx-react-lite] (https://github.com/mobxjs/mobx/tree/main/packages/mobx-react-lite).
+When using the hook API, we recommend the official MobX [mobx-react-lite](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react-lite).

 hook API | mobx-react-class-component | Advantages |
 | ---- | ---- | ---- |